-Many people assume that when someone has a chronic illness, they have so many things going on managing the illness that sex automatically gets relegated to the back burner.
-However, research shows that sexuality and sexual expression rises to the top of the list when it comes to quality of life issues, no matter what other problems a person may be facing.
-People with type 2 diabetes are no different.
+With chronic illness, sex often gets put on the back burner.
+But sexuality and sexual expression are at the top of the list when it comes to quality of life, no matter what problems a person may face.

 - extreme fatigue

 - lack of energy

 Diabetic neuropathy, a type of nerve damage associated with diabetes, can cause issues.
 Numbness, pain, or lack of feeling can also occur in the genitals.
 This can lead to erectile dysfunction.
 It may also inhibit orgasm or make it difficult to feel sexual stimulation.
 These side effects can make sex painful or unenjoyable.

 Communication between partners about sexual issues is important.
 A lack of communication can impact the sexual and intimate side of a relationship.
 An illness can make it easy for couples to “check out” of the relationship sexually.
 Sometimes it may seem easier to avoid talking about this issue rather than seeking a solution.

 If one partner becomes the primary caregiver of the other, it can also change how each person views the other.
 It’s easy to get caught up in the roles of “patient” and “caregiver” and let the romance can slip away.

 The most widely reported problem men face is erectile dysfunction (ED).
 Some cases of diabetes are first diagnosed when a man seeks treatment for erection dysfunction.
 Failure to achieve or maintain an erection until ejaculation can be caused by damage to:

 - vascular structures

 According to the Cleveland Clinic, about half of men with diabetes will experience ED at some point.